 The System enters into various agreements with the Department and other governmental agencies in the regular course of operations.
-At June 30, 2018 and 2017, amounts due from/to governmental agencies consisted of the following:
+At June 30, 2019 and 2018, amounts due from/to governmental agencies consisted of the following:

-2018 2017 Due from governmental agencies: Due from the Department (a) \$ 79,870 \$ 40,324 Due from the Department of Financial Services (b) 1,826 2,359 Due from other governments 113 137 Total due from governmental agencies \$ 81,809 \$ 42,820

-Due to governmental agencies: June operations, maintenance, in-house and overhead reimbursement \$ 29,264 \$ 26,989 State Infrastructure Bank loans (c) 29,400 32,617 State Transportation Trust Fund (d) 3,000 4,500 Due to other governments 117 122 Total due to governmental agencies 61,781 64,228 Less current portion (34,099) (31,828) Total due to governmental agencies - less current portion \$ 27,682 \$ 32,400
+2019 2018 Due from governmental agencies: Due from the Department ^(A) \$ 75,588 \$ 79,870 Due from the Department of Financial Services ^(B) 1,546 1,826 Due from other governments 206 113 Total due from governmental agencies \$ 77,340 \$ 81,809 Due to governmental agencies: June operations, maintenance, in-house and overhead reimbursement \$ 33,570 \$ 29,264 State Infrastructure Bank loans ^(C) 26,182 29,400 State Transportation Trust Fund ^(D) 1,500 3,000 Due to other governments 105 117 Total due to governmental agencies 61,357 61,781 Less current portion (38,393) (34,099) Total due to governmental agencies - less current portion \$ 22,964 \$ 27,682

-- (a) Amounts due from the Department were primarily comprised of toll revenue collected from customers and held in a Department fund at year end.
-The amounts were remitted to the System subsequent to the respective year ends. - Amounts due from the Department of Financial Services ("DFS") are attributable to escrow deposits held by DFS on behalf of local governments and organizations to fund certain construction costs.
-Pursuant to the agreement between the System and the local governments, the System is required to incur the construction costs before the deposits are released from escrow. - State Infrastructure Bank ("SIB") loans were established in 1997 as a pilot program for eight states, which allows those states to capitalize the SIB loans with up to 10% of their Federal Highway apportionments.
+^(A) Amounts due from the Department were primarily comprised of toll revenue collected from customers and held in a Department fund at year end.
+The amounts were remitted to the System subsequent to the respective year ends.

+(B) Amounts due from the Department of Financial Services ("DFS") were attributed to escrow deposits held by DFS on behalf of local governments and organizations to fund certain construction costs.
+Pursuant to the agreement between the System and the local governments, the System is required to incur the construction costs before the deposits are released from escrow.

+(C) State Infrastructure Bank ("SIB") loans were established in 1997 as a pilot program for eight states, which allows those states to capitalize the SIB loans with up to 10% of their Federal Highway apportionments.
 The SIB acts as a revolving fund to provide assistance in the form of interest free loans, credit enhancements, capital reserves, subsidized interest rates, or to provide other debt financing security.
 In fiscal year 2005, the System received the last advance for Seminole Expressway, Project 2, with the balance due in installments through 2026.
 A SIB loan is also being utilized for interest cost subsidies, which will be fully repaid by fiscal year 2034.
-The repayment of these loans is subordinate to the repayment of bonded debt. - In the spring of 2012, Senate Bill 1998 repealed the Toll Facility Revolving Trust Fund ("TFRTF") and transferred the funds and future revenues to the State Transportation Trust Fund ("STTF").
+The repayment of these loans is subordinate to the repayment of bonded debt.

+(D) In the spring of 2012, Senate Bill 1998 repealed the Toll Facility Revolving Trust Fund ("TFRTF") and transferred the funds and future revenues to the State Transportation Trust Fund ("STTF").
 This loan will be fully repaid by 2020 from the System's general reserve fund.